C.02 Prisoner telephone calls

 If the purpose of the contact can be seen to aid rehabilitation, then it should be allowed.
 If necessary, to mitigate any security issues, the call can be reviewed by Intel.

-The prisoner should be reminded that while he/she is using the PTCCS, the call will be monitored and if there is any inappropriate behaviour (such as abusive language, call division, attempt to introduce contraband) it may result in telephone privileges being reduced or withdrawn and a misconduct charge being laid.
+The prisoner should be reminded that while he/she is using the CPTS, the call will be monitored and if there is any inappropriate behaviour (such as abusive language, call diversion, attempt to introduce contraband) it may result in telephone privileges being reduced or withdrawn and a misconduct charge being laid.

 - Designated pay telephones are available for approved prisoner use during the hours of unlock.
 However, the unit PCO may approve additional access to a prisoner at a reasonable time: